Deep Regression for Repeated Measurements: Circumventing Curse of Dimensionality

 where the infimum is taken over all possible estimators $\tilde{f}$ based on the available data set $\left\{ \left(Y_{ij},\x_{ij} \right): 1\leq i \leq n, 1\leq j \leq m \right\}$, the supremum is taken over all distributions $\mathcal{P}_{Z,\epsilon} \in \mathcal{Q}_{Z,\epsilon}$ satisfying Assumptions \ref{ass:subexp} and \ref{ass:f0Hiera}, and $\jc{c63}$ is a positive number not depending on $n$ and $m$. \end{theorem}

 The previous two theorems demonstrate that the minimax optimal rate in the hierarchical composition model becomes $O(n^{-1} + (nm)^{-2\gamma/(2\gamma+1)})$ up to some logarithmic factors.
 That means the intrinsic smoothness-dimension ratio $\gamma$, rather than the extrinsic smoothness-dimension ratio $s/d$, determines the convergence rates under the assumption of the representational function set $\mathcal{H}^{l, \mathcal{G}}(\Omega)$, while one typically has $\gamma<s/d$.
 Accordingly, the phase transition phenomenon inherent to repeated measurements takes place at the order $m \asymp O(n^{1/2\gamma})$ instead of $O(n^{d/2s})$.
-Hence, the curse of dimensionality is lessened.
+Hence, the curse of dimensionality is lessened, and exponentially less sample frequency is required to achieve the parametric rate.

+In traditional works, hierarchical structure often appears as model assumptions in one of its specific forms, such as assuming that the true function satisfies a single-index model, additive model, varying coefficient model, or their combinations.
+Given a particular structure, tailored estimation methods are designed.
+A closely related work is \citet{horowitz2007} which used the penalized least squares method to estimate the known composition of the additive model.
+For the adaptivity of traditional tools to unknown hierarchical structures, \citet{schmidtaos} demonstrated that wavelet series do not adapt to unknown hierarchical structures. \citet{suzuki2021deep} extended this conclusion on non-adaptivity to more general linear estimators, including local polynomials, RKHS, regression splines, and wavelets.
+For completeness, we also show that the linear estimators cannot be adaptive to hierarchical models without specific knowledge and designs in the repeated measurements model, even if the true function is of a single index form; see Section S.1.1 in Supplementary Material for more details.